ropbear/ophishal/README.md

 - Flexible use of GenAI, but not reliant upon it
 - Templating for both email body and attachment using Jinja2
 - Automatic MIMEType and file extension detection for attachment
+- CLI always overrides configuration file for on the fly changes

 ## roadmap